 To avoid the expense of IFU observations, we can take advantage of the micro shutter assembly (MSA), \textit{JWST}'s multi-object spectrometer on the Near Infrared Spectrograph (NIRSpec).
-This has been achieved with the \textit{JWST}-Spectroscopic Ultradeep Survey Probing Extragalactic Near-infrared Stellar Emission (SUSPENSE), an ultra-deep spectroscopic survey of 20 quiescent galaxies at $1 \lesssim z \lesssim 3$ \citep{Slob_2024}.
+This goal has been achieved with the \textit{JWST}-Spectroscopic Ultradeep Survey Probing Extragalactic Near-infrared Stellar Emission (SUSPENSE), an ultra-deep spectroscopic survey of 20 quiescent galaxies at $1 \lesssim z \lesssim 3$ \citep{Slob_2024}.
 SUSPENSE leverages the NIRSpec-MSA to achieve both medium spectral and moderate spatial resolutions for many galaxies in a single pointing.
-In this work, we take advantage of the unique capabilities of this instrument to present robust, spatially resolved measurements of age, [Fe/H], [Mg/Fe], and [Mg/H] in a sample of 8 massive, quiescent galaxies at $1.2\lesssim z\lesssim 2.2$ from SUSPENSE.
+In this work, we took advantage of the unique capabilities of this instrument to present robust spatially resolved measurements of age, [Fe/H], [Mg/Fe], and [Mg/H] in a sample of eight massive quiescent galaxies at $1.2\lesssim z\lesssim 2.2$ from SUSPENSE.

-This paper is organised as follows: in Section~\ref{sec:data_sample} we describe the spectroscopic data from SUSPENSE and our sample selection.
-In Section~\ref{sec:methods} we outline our methods to correct spectral resampling artifacts, extract spatially resolved spectra, determine de-projected distances, and measure spatially resolved stellar population parameters.
+This paper is organised as follows: In Section~\ref{sec:data_sample} we describe the spectroscopic data from SUSPENSE and our sample selection.
+In Section~\ref{sec:methods} we outline our methods to correct spectral resampling artefacts, extract spatially resolved spectra, determine de-projected distances, and measure spatially resolved stellar population parameters.
 In Section~\ref{sec:results} we present our resulting gradients.
 We discuss our results and their implications for galaxy quenching mechanisms and assembly histories in Section~\ref{sec:discussion} and present our conclusions in Section~\ref{sec:conclusions}.
-Throughout, we assume a flat $\Lambda$CDM cosmology with $\Omega_m = 0.3$, $\Omega_\Lambda = 0.7$, and $H_0 = 70{\ }{\rm km}{\ }{\rm s}^{-1}{\ }{\rm Mpc}^{-1}$ and a \cite{Kroupa} initial mass function (IMF).
+Throughout this work we assume a flat $\Lambda$ cold dark matter cosmology with $\Omega_m = 0.3$, $\Omega_\Lambda = 0.7$, and $H_0 = 70{\ }{\rm km}{\ }{\rm s}^{-1}{\ }{\rm Mpc}^{-1}$ and a \cite{Kroupa} initial mass function (IMF).
 All magnitudes are given in the AB-magnitude system \citep{Oke_1983}.